Ptujec/LaunchBar/System-Settings-Ventura/README.md

 This action is just filling the gap until [Objective Development](https://www.obdev.at/index.html) releases their Ventura update.

 It has what is available in `‌/System/Library/ExtensionKit/Extensions/`.
+(Found the hint for that [here](https://gist.github.com/rmcdongit/f66ff91e0dad78d4d6346a75ded4b751?permalink_comment_id=4287036#gistcomment-4287036)).
 It's using localized names if possible.
 But `‌CFBundleDisplayName` is missing in some of the `‌InfoPlist.loctable` files.
 Unfortunately the section icons can't displayed either.
 They are generated automatically from SF Symbols.
 No support for that in LaunchBar yet.
 (Not sure there is even an API for that.)

 ## Download